Here’s a fun little tradition! I found the general idea on pinterest years ago and tweaked it for my kiddos!

 - Present book to your child at a crucial point in their educational career (8th grade/high school graduation)

-So I found this idea on Pinterest forever ago and, having been a teacher myself, thought it would be so cute to implement when I had my own children.
+Having been a teacher myself, I thought this idea would be so cute to implement when I had my own children.
 I started when Q was in preschool and so far, I’ve kept up with both her and Ardyn’s books every year.

-I recently shared this idea on my Instagram stories and got SO many messages about it, I figured I’d do a mini blog post with all the info!
+I recently shared this idea on my Instagram stories and got so many messages and questions about it, I figured I’d do a mini blog post with all the info!

 Here is what I do: